xyphro/UsbGpib/README.md

 I also have put a binary for a new Firmware image in there.
 I am still busy optimizing certain things but want to give you a try before doing a next release.
 Please if you test it: Feed it back to me - does it work / does it break anything -> sharing is caring.

-Mail me at xyphro@gmail.com or raise an issue under the issue section.
+Mail me at `xyphro@gmail.com` or raise an issue under the issue section.

 [FW image location: SW/binaries](SW/binaries)
-The file TestAndMeasurementReleaseCandidate.bin is the new improved firmware.
-The TestAndMeasurement.bin is the older stable firmware.
+The file `TestAndMeasurementReleaseCandidate.bin` is the new improved firmware.
+The `TestAndMeasurement.bin` is the older stable firmware.

 Changes in this release candidate are as announced previously:
-- 488.2 support further roled out.
+- 488.2 support further rolled out.
 This means Status bytes are automatically read out and reported via interrupt transfers to PC as foreseen in the standard.
 - FASTER (!)
-7 x write speed improvement and 4.x times read speed improvement.
+7x write speed improvement and 4x times read speed improvement.
 As reference: On an FSW I get 310kbytes/s as write transfer speed and 240kBytes/s as read transfer speed.
 - a fix for read status byte readout leading to issues on my CMU200
 - several smaller race conditions identified and fixed.
 A lot of work went into stress testing 488.2.